Skip to main content

 HAVING total_orders > 0

-This is a big query, but basically it joins multiple tables to retrieve user information, total orders, most frequently purchased product brand, and most frequently purchased product category for each user who has placed at least one order.
+This is a big query, but basically it joins multiple tables to retrieve user information, total orders, the most frequently purchased product brand, and the most commonly purchased product category for each user who has placed at least one order.

 Preprocessing